AaronTM44/AI-Driven-Demand-Forecasting-and-Inventory-Optimization/README.md

 This project compares a classical statistical model (**ARIMA**) with an advanced AI model (**LSTM**) for demand forecasting.
 The study shows how superior forecast accuracy from a well-configured AI model can lead to better inventory optimization parameters like Economic Order Quantity (**EOQ**) and Reorder Point (**ROP**).

-The full analysis, methodology, and findings are detailed in the `ai_driven_demand_forcasting.docx` report.

 ---